© 2010 Fix Your Mix. All rights reserved.

 Some music scholars might take issue with my assessment, in fact some don’t believe in polytonality at all, saying our ear cannot perceive two tonalities at once.
 With an arrangement this sparse, though, their case holds little weight.

 But just for the hell of it, I’m going to do a standard harmonic analysis of this tune anyway, as if it were all in one key.
 Things often get vague when it comes to analyzing modern pop music because the harmonies are so fragmented.
 You rarely hear a full triad or seventh chord in rap and dance-oriented R&B these days (though I believe this trend is about to change) and “Single Ladies” is no exception.
 The result is often some funky looking chords with half the notes missing.
-Case in point:
+Perhaps these bizarre changes serve to support my theory that we are hearing two different things simultaneously rather than this harmony:

 1st Measure: V (no3), IV-/b3, III+ (no #5)/3, bVI (no3)